Roles and development opportunities available to help progress your career in intelligence.

 - solve problems based on facts and logic to guide decision-making

-Essential skills and attributes for those who work in intelligence include:
+Essential skills and attributes include:

 - possessing strong attention to detail and accuracy